Security-Onion-Solutions/securityonion-docs/IntroductionWalkthrough.rst

 setup remote servers and sensors graphically.
 It is also recommended for analysts to run Security Onion in a virtual machine for client access to ensure you have all the tools needed to manage and monitor a deployment in an isolated environment.
-You'll need a computer with at least 4GB of RAM (ideally 8GB) for best results.
+You'll need a computer with at least 16GB of RAM (so that we can dedicate at least 8GB RAM to the VM) for best results.
 We'll use VirtualBox, a free desktop virtualization tool, but the process is very similar for VMware or others.
 You can download a copy of VirtualBox for Windows, Mac OS X or Linux at http://www.virtualbox.org.
 We'll also need to download the